streetmix/streetmix/README.md

 #### How did this project start?

-Streetmix was started as a [Code for America][cfa] hackathon project in January 2013, inspired by community meetings like the one described above, and a similar CfA project in 2012 called [Blockee](http://blockee.org/).
+Streetmix started as a [Code for America][cfa] hackathon project in January 2013, inspired by community meetings like the one described above.

 ## Sponsors